jordancoblin/rl-notes/chapter2.md

 $$Q_{n+1} = Q_n + 1/n[R_n - Q_n]$$

 **Tracking a non-stationary problem**: for non-stationary problems, it makes sense to give more weight to recent rewards vs. rewards seen long in the past.
 One solution: use constant step-size.
 This yields a weighted average, or _exponential recency-weight average_.
 Convergence is not guaranteed in this case, but this is actually a desirable property for non-stationary problems.

+**Optimistic initial values**: use initial estimate bias to encourage exploration, by setting initial values to large number.
+Works well in the stationary case, but not so well in the non-stationary case.
+"The beginning of time occurs only once, and we should focus on it too much."

+**UCB**: alternative method for handling exploitation vs. exploration.
+Use optimality + uncertainty about each action as a way to select next action.

+$$A_t \doteq [Q_t(a) + c sqrt(ln t \over N_t(a))]$$